dirigiblelabs/curriculum-2018/AlexandraJordanova/Documents-Perspective.md

 ### Search in folder

 Choose the folder you want to search in.
 Then, choose the **Search in folder** bar and type in a keyword.
-Dirigible will show you only the files which contain that keyword in their name.
+As a result, Dirigible shows only the files which contain the keyword in their name.
 ![searched.png](https://i.imgur.com/D98GwEg.png)